Acromegaly

 How is acromegaly diagnosed?

 The changes that happen in acromegaly may develop slowly, so it may take some time to notice them and to get medical advice.
-But getting an early diagnosis is important since it can lower the chances of developing problems such as diabetes or heart disease.
+Getting an early diagnosis is important, as it can lower your chances of developing problems such as diabetes or heart disease.

 Tests used to diagnose acromegaly include: